soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 2. **Explicit Image Loading**: Added code to wait for all `<img>` elements to complete loading
 3. **CSS Background Image Detection**: Added detection for elements with CSS background images
 4. **Additional Render Time**: Added a 1000ms pause after images load to ensure complete rendering
+5. **Flexible Dimensions**: Added support for custom dimensions in all API calls

 The updated Puppeteer code now ensures that all visual elements, including background images, properly render before screenshots are taken: